-The following theorem (Mohan et al. (2013); Mohan and Pearl (2014a)) formalizes the recoverability scheme exemplified above.
+The following theorem (Mohan, Pearl, and Tian 2013; Mohan and Pearl 2014a) formalizes the recoverability scheme exemplified above.

-Theorem 2 (Recoverability of the Joint P(V)) Given a m-graph G with no edges between R variables the necessary and sufficient condition for recovering the joint distribution P(V) is the absence of any variable $X \in V_m$ such that:
+Theorem 2 (Recoverability of the joint P(V)).
+Given a m-graph G with no edges between R variables the necessary and sufficient condition for recovering the joint distribution P(V) is the absence of any variable $X \in V_m$ such that: